 Pressure and leak testing procedures will follow SUDAS.

-The test report can be completed by the onsite engineering inspector or by a third party testing company.
-The installing contractor cannot stand as witness to the test.
-The completed test can be emailed to firstname.lastname@example.org or delivered to the Public Services Building, 220 W 1st St.
+The test report can be completed by the onsite engineering inspector or by a third-party testing company.
+The installing contractor cannot stand as a witness to the test.
+The completed test can be emailed to us or delivered to the Public Services Building, 1210 NW Prairie Ridge Drive.

 Only after the pressure test has passed and the form has been filed with the City will a bacteria test be scheduled.

 After the new water main has been pressure tested, chlorinated, and flushed the contractor will need to call 515-965-6485 to schedule the collection of bacteria samples.
 Refer to SUDAS and AWWA C651-14 standard for details of the collection procedures accepted by the City of Ankeny.

 Before approving a main for release, let it sit for a minimum of 24 hours without any water use.
 Then collect, using the sampling site procedures outlined and without flushing the main, two sets of samples a minimum of 15 minutes apart while the sampling taps are left running.
 Both sets of samples must pass for the main to be approved for release.

 A set of samples includes all samples collected along the length of the pipeline.